 Recipe Tips

-Work the dough slowly – Gentle, steady kneading builds structure without tightening einkorn’s delicate gluten.
+Work the dough slowly – Gentle, steady kneading builds structure without overtightening einkorn’s delicate gluten.
+Keep pressure light throughout the full 5 to 10 minutes and let time do most of the work.

-Sift for a finer texture – Passing freshly milled flour through a #60 sieve reduces excess bran and creates a more delicate pasta similar in texture to 00 flour.
+Sift for a finer texture – Passing freshly milled flour through a fine mesh sieve removes excess bran and creates a more delicate pasta closer to 00 flour.
+Measure after sifting so dough hydration stays consistent.

-Expect a softer dough – Fresh milled einkorn absorbs liquid differently and will feel more supple than modern wheat.
-Avoid adding extra flour unless necessary.
+Expect a softer dough – Fresh milled einkorn feels more supple and slightly tacky than modern wheat pasta dough.
+Resist adding extra flour unless the dough is genuinely sticking to everything.

-Let the dough fully rest – A full 30-minute rest allows the flour to hydrate completely and prevents cracking during rolling.
+Let the dough fully rest – A full 30 minute rest allows the freshly milled flour to hydrate completely and the gluten to relax.
+Skipping this rest is the most common reason einkorn pasta dough cracks during rolling.

-Use minimal bench flour – Excess flour dries the surface and can toughen the finished pasta.
-Dust lightly.
+Use minimal bench flour – Dust the work surface lightly rather than generously.
+Excess flour dries the surface and can toughen the finished pasta.

-Roll slightly thinner than usual – Whole einkorn performs best when rolled thin, helping it cook evenly and stay tender.
+Roll slightly thinner than usual – Whole einkorn performs best when rolled thin.
+A thinner sheet cooks more evenly and stays tender throughout.

-Watch for edge cracking – Cracking usually signals insufficient rest rather than dryness.
-Give the dough more time before adding moisture.
+Watch for edge cracking – Cracking almost always signals insufficient rest rather than dryness.
+Cover and rest another 10 to 15 minutes before continuing rather than adding moisture.

-Cook briefly and test early – Fresh milled einkorn softens quickly.
-Begin testing at 2 minutes to prevent overcooking.
+Cook briefly and test early – Fresh milled einkorn softens quickly in boiling water.
+Start testing at 2 minutes and pull as soon as just tender to preserve the delicate texture.

-Step 1: Mill the einkorn wheat berries – If using fresh milled einkorn, mill the berries just before mixing.
-If you plan to sift for a finer texture, mill about 2 cups of einkorn berries so you have enough after sifting to measure 1 cup (120 g) of flour, plus extra for dusting.
-If you are not sifting, milling about 1½ cups will provide the 1 cup needed for the dough and additional flour for your work surface.
+- Mill the einkorn wheat berries – Mill the einkorn berries just before mixing for the best flavor and freshness.
+If sifting, mill about 2 cups of berries so you have enough after sifting to measure 1 cup (120g) of flour plus extra for dusting.
+If not sifting, milling about 1½ cups provides the 1 cup (120g) needed plus additional flour for the work surface.

-Step 2: Sift if desired – For a more delicate pasta texture, sift the freshly milled flour through a #60 sieve.
-This removes excess bran and creates a finer flour similar in texture to 00 pasta flour.
-Measure 1 cup (120 g) after sifting for the dough.
+- Sift if desired – For a more delicate texture, pass the freshly milled flour through a fine mesh sieve to remove excess bran and create a finer flour closer to 00 pasta flour.
+Measure 1 cup (120g) after sifting for the dough.
 If keeping the flour whole, measure directly after milling.

-Step 3: Mix the dough – Place the einkorn flour on a clean work surface and make a well in the center.
-Add the egg and sourdough starter, then whisk together gently before pulling in the flour.
+- Mix the dough – Place the measured einkorn flour (120g) on a clean work surface and make a well in the center large enough to hold the egg and sourdough starter without spilling.
+Add the room temperature egg and sourdough discard or active starter to the well and whisk together gently with a fork before slowly pulling the surrounding flour inward to incorporate.

-Step 4: Bring it together – Work the mixture with your hands until a soft dough forms.
-It should feel slightly tacky but hold together without crumbling.
+- Bring it together – Work the mixture with your hands until a soft dough forms, feeling slightly tacky but holding together without crumbling.
+If the dough feels too dry, add a small splash of water half a teaspoon at a time until it holds.

-Step 5: Knead gently – Knead the dough for 5–10 minutes using light, steady pressure until smooth.
-Avoid aggressive kneading, as einkorn gluten tightens quickly.
+- Knead gently – Knead for 5 to 10 minutes using light, steady pressure until smooth and cohesive throughout.
+Keep pressure gentle and consistent as einkorn gluten tightens quickly under aggressive kneading.

-Step 6: Rest the dough – Cover and let rest at room temperature for at least 30 minutes.
-This step allows the fresh-milled flour to fully hydrate and relax, making rolling easier and helping prevent cracking.
+- Rest the dough – Shape into a smooth ball, cover tightly with plastic wrap or an inverted bowl, and rest at room temperature for at least 30 minutes.
+This allows the freshly milled flour to fully hydrate and the gluten to relax, making rolling significantly easier and preventing edge cracking.

-Step 7: Roll and shape – Divide the dough into portions and roll thin using a rolling pin or pasta machine.
-Cut into noodles, sheets, or simple shapes and keep lightly floured using the reserved flour from milling.
+- Roll and shape – Divide the rested dough into two or three portions and roll each portion thin using a rolling pin or pasta machine, dusting lightly with reserved einkorn flour as needed.
+Cut into noodles, sheets for lasagna, or simple hand-cut shapes depending on what you are making.

 Freezing & Storage

-- Reheating or Refreshing – Reheat cooked pasta gently at 300–325°F, covered, with a small splash of water or sauce to restore moisture.
-Heat only until warmed through, as fresh milled einkorn softens quickly.
-If pasta was stored plain, add sauce after reheating to help preserve texture.
+- Reheat gently – Reheat cooked pasta covered at 300 to 325°F with a small splash of water or extra sauce to restore moisture.
+Heat only until just warmed through as fresh milled einkorn softens quickly under heat

 Join The Community